Our pick to buy stocks: Sofi Invest

 But there are risks to investing in DoorDash — and the industry as a whole.

-For a start, DoorDash doesn’t appear to be profitable and, like other companies in the industry, seems to prize growth over profits.
+For a start, DoorDash isn’t turning a steady profit.
+And like other companies in the industry, it seems to prize growth over profits.
 Another concern is the frequency with which companies in the sharing economy merge.
 Just last year, DoorDash acquired Caviar for $410 million.
 DoorDash has also discussed a potential merger with Uber.
 With the high degree of competition that punctuates the industry, some companies must merge to stay viable.

 DoorDash is a food delivery platform that serves over 4,000 cities in the US and Canada.
 It was founded in 2013 and is headquartered in San Fransisco.

 The DoorDash database stands over 300,000 restaurants strong and orders can be made, tracked and paid for through the platform’s mobile app.
 Like other gig economy companies, DoorDash relies on independent contractors it calls “Dashers” to pick up and deliver customer orders.